pydam/EmaLink/hardware/Readme.md

 You will have to look at the schematic and the board design in Kicad to know where the parts go, and how they are oriented.

 I use a hot-air rework station to solder the BLE113 module, the CC1110 chip and the USB connector.
-The rest can be soldered with normal soldering station.
+The rest can be soldered with normal soldering station but require good soldering skills.

 ### License